braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/linking.md

 article_title: Deep Linking for iOS
 platform: iOS
 page_order: 0
-description: "This article covers how to implement the universal deep linking delegate for your iOS app, as well as examples on how to deep link to app settings or a News Feed."
+description: "This article covers how to implement the universal deep linking delegate for your iOS app and examples on how to deep link to app settings or a News Feed."

 ---